microsoftgraph/msgraph-sdk-dotnet-core/README.md

 ### 2. Authenticate for the Microsoft Graph service

-The Microsoft Graph .NET Client Library does not currently include any default authentication implementations.
+The Microsoft Graph .NET Client Library supports the use of TokenCredential classes in the [Azure.Identity](https://www.nuget.org/packages/Azure.Identity) library.

-There are set of preview authentication providers available in the [msgraph-sdk-dotnet-auth](https://github.com/microsoftgraph/msgraph-sdk-dotnet-auth) repo.
-Alternatively, you can use the built-in **DelegateAuthenticationProvider** class to authenticate each request.
-For more information on `DelegateAuthenticationProvider`, see the [library overview](docs/overview.md).
+You can read more about available Credential classes [here](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/identity-readme#key-concepts) and examples on how to quickly setup TokenCredential instances can be found [here](https://github.com/microsoftgraph/msgraph-sdk-dotnet/blob/feature/5.0/docs/tokencredentials.md).

 The recommended library for authenticating against Microsoft Identity (Azure AD) is [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).